 The Alzheimer’s Association TrialMatch® database includes:

-- Treatment trials to test new treatments or combinations of treatments.
+- Treatment trials to test new drug and non-drug based dementia treatments or combinations of treatments.

 - Diagnostic studies that find new tests or procedures for diagnosing a disease or condition.